Eviction Process in Nevada (Ultimate Landlord Guide)

 [insert alt text: two people packing furniture]

-If the eviction is due to the failure to pay rent, the Order for Removal will be issued five days after the ruling is made.
+If the eviction is due to the nonpayment of rent, the Order for Removal will be issued five days after the ruling is made.
 This will give the tenant one last opportunity to pay the rent that is owed and avoid being evicted.
 If the amount is not paid within five day notice to quit, then the process of eviction will continue.

 For all other reasons for eviction, the Order of Removal will be issued immediately after the judge rules in the landlord’s favor.